Solihin-k/cyclistic-case-study/README.md

 ## Data

-Data on all rides by both memebers and casual riders from Apr-2020 to Mar-2021 were used.
+Data on all rides by both members and casual riders from Apr-2020 to Mar-2021 were used.
 Data can be downloaded [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## EDA